 Rectal prolapse occurs in 20% of untreated infants and toddlers.
-Gastroesophageal reflux is relatively common among older children and adults.
+Gastroesophageal reflux is relatively common among children and adults.

 Universal newborn screening when feasible

 May also be suggested by a positive prenatal screening test result, family history, or symptomatic presentation

-Confirmed by a sweat test showing elevated sweat Cl on ≥ 2 occasions
+Confirmed by a sweat test showing elevated sweat chloride on ≥ 2 occasions

 Can also be confirmed by identifying 2 CF-causing mutations (1 on each chromosome)

 May rarely be confirmed, in atypical cases, by demonstrating abnormal ion transport across the nasal epithelium

-Universal newborn screening for CF is now standard in the US; > 90% of cases are first identified by newborn screening, but about 10% are not diagnosed until adolescence or early adulthood.
-Despite advances in genetic testing, the sweat Cl test remains the standard for confirming a CF diagnosis in most cases because of its sensitivity and specificity, simplicity, and availability.
+Universal newborn screening for CF is now standard in the US; > 90% of cases are first identified by newborn screening, but up to 10% are not diagnosed until adolescence or early adulthood.
+Despite advances in genetic testing, the sweat chloride test remains the standard for confirming a CF diagnosis in most cases because of its sensitivity and specificity, simplicity, and availability.

-In this test, localized sweating is stimulated with pilocarpine, the amount of sweat is measured, and the Cl concentration is determined (see Sweat Cl Concentration Ranges).
+In this test, localized sweating is stimulated with pilocarpine, the amount of sweat is measured, and the chloride concentration is determined (see Table: Sweat Cl Concentration Ranges).
 The results are valid after 48 h of life, but an adequate sweat sample (> 75 mg on filter paper or > 15 μL in microbore tubing) may be difficult to obtain before 2 wk of age.
 False-negative results are rare but may occur in the presence of edema and hypoproteinemia or an inadequate quantity of sweat.
 False-positive results are usually due to technical error.
-Transient elevation of sweat Cl concentration can occur from psychosocial deprivation (eg, child abuse, neglect) and in patients with anorexia nervosa.
-Although the sweat Cl concentration increases slightly with age, the sweat test is valid at all ages.
+Transient elevation of sweat chloride concentration can result from psychosocial deprivation (eg, child abuse, neglect) and can occur in patients with anorexia nervosa.
+Although the sweat chloride concentration increases slightly with age, the sweat test is valid at all ages.
 A positive sweat test result should be confirmed by a 2nd sweat test or by identification of 2 CF-causing mutations.